 Time restriction - trading only on Mondays.

-Additional components used to create a unique strategy profile.
+Additional components are used to create a unique strategy profile.

 The Stockpicker mechanism searches and automatically selects stocks that meet the entry criteria.

 In this variant, we invest a constant amount of $100k, which is divided by the maximum number of open positions (10).
 This results in a capital commitment of up to $10k per position.
-We are testing the period of the last 30 years from 1994 to February 2025.
+We are testing the period from 1995 to 2025, covering the last 31 years.

 The backtest automatically selects stocks that meet the criteria from the Nasdaq 100 index.
 It's important to note that the list of stocks in the index changed over the years, which is taken into account in the Stockpicker data (survivorship bias).